Huegoxaga/notes/python/README.md

   - not equal `!=`
   - string membership `in`
   - refer to the same object `is`

-* Binary Boolean Operators
+- Binary Boolean Operators
   - `not`
   - `and`
   - `or`

-* Assignment
+- Assignment
   - It is used to assign value to a variable name. `=`
   - Multiple assignment: `x = y = 10`
+- Two or more physical lines may be joined into logical lines using backslash characters (`\`)

 ### Bitwise operators